 The homepage acts as an introduction to not only your website but also your brand.
 The page must deliver a personality that visitors can immediately connect with.
 First impressions are everlasting.

 The 404 page is a continuation of that personality.
 It should retain the same brand guidelines as any other page.
 However, you have more opportunities to deliver your brand’s quirkiness on the error page.
+See it as a hidden gem.

 This error page by Disney features one of their most beloved characters, Wreck-It Ralph.
 As you can see, where most pages are static images, this 404 page offers a fun animated video to enhance the user experience.